-Type your wiki text in the 'content' field - your entry can contain text and other media and you can attach files saved on your PC via the 'Browse My Computer' button or elsewhere in Blackboard using the 'Browse Content Collection' button
+- Type your wiki text in the 'content' field - your entry can contain text and other media.
+You can also attach files saved on your PC via the 'Browse My Computer' button or elsewhere in Blackboard using the 'Browse Content Collection' button.

-When the wiki page is ready click 'Submit'.
+- When the wiki entry is ready click Submit.

 Course members can comment on wiki pages.
 Comments provide a way for you and your students to offer feedback and suggestions.
 Comments are visible to all course members.
 The total number of wiki comments are counted in the Wiki Details section in the sidebar.

 No one can edit comments after they're posted.
 Course members can delete the comments they wrote.